Afghanistan: Deadly bomb blast in Shiite neighborhood in Kabul | DW | 17.11.2021

 Kabul has been rocked by a series of blasts in recent days, with the city's Shiite minority frequently the target of the attacks.

-IS-K opposes Taliban rule and has increased its attacks in the country since they took power in August.
+IS-K opposes Taliban rule and has increased its attacks in Afghanistan since they took power in August.

 No person or group has yet claimed responsibility for Wednesday's attack.